hpcflow/matflow-user-workshop-2025/README.md

 This will live somewhere inside the Dream3D application folder.
 On Windows, it will be under:
 `\DREAM3D-6.5.171-Win64\PipelineRunner.exe`.
 Please provide the full absolute (for example `C:\software\Dream3D\DREAM3D-6.5.171-Win64`).
 You may have to use quotes if there is a space in the file path.
 On Linux, it will be under a `bin` directory.

-Let MatFlow know where the MATLAB runtime is (the path that ends in R2024b):
+Let MatFlow know where the MATLAB runtime is (the path that ends in R2024b).
+Alternatively, see below if you have an existing working installation of MATLAB and MTEX.

 ```
 matflow env setup matlab --runtime-path /path/to/matlab/runtime/R2024b